nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 to the list.

 ![add_expenditure_command_sequence_diagram](images/Add_Expenditure_Command_Sequence_Diagram.png)
-Fig 8 - Add Expenditure Command Sequence Diagram
+Fig 9 - Add Expenditure Command Sequence Diagram

-The `addExpenditure()` command is facilitated by the `AddCommand`.
+The `AddCommand.addExpenditure()` command is facilitated by the `AddCommand`.
 By running the command `add` with its relevant flags, `Parser` will construct a new `AddCommand` which will be used to execute users input.

-1. During the execution, `addExpenditure()` will parse through user input to obtain the `PAYMENT_METHOD`, `CATEGORY`, `DESCRIPTION`, `AMOUNT` and `TIME` fields.
+1. During the execution, `AddCommand.addExpenditure()` will parse through user input to obtain the `PAYMENT_METHOD`, `CATEGORY`, `DESCRIPTION`, `AMOUNT` and `TIME` fields.
-2. Once all the fields are obtained, `addExpenditure()` will run tests for its respective fields and capitalise the `PAYMENT_METHOD`, `CATEGORY` input.
+2. Once all the fields are obtained, `AddCommand.addExpenditure()` will run tests for its respective fields and capitalise the
+   `PAYMENT_METHOD`, `CATEGORY` input.
-3. The `addExpenditure()` object instantiates a new `Expenditure` object with the aforementioned 5 fields and adds them into the `ExpenditureList`.
+3. The `AddCommand.addExpenditure()` object instantiates a new `Expenditure` object with the aforementioned 5 fields and adds them into the `ExpenditureList`.
-4. The `addExpenditure()` object prints a list to show the user what it has saved.
+4. The `AddCommand.addExpenditure()` object prints a list to show the user what it has saved.
-5. The `addExpenditure()` returns to `AddCommand`.
+5. The `AddCommand.addExpenditure()` returns to `AddCommand`.

-### Add Command Design Considerations
+### AddCommand Design Considerations
-Aspect: How to ask user for the fields of input
+Aspect: How to ask user for the fields of input.
 * Alternative 1 (current choice): User is asked to put in all fields at once, separated using flags.
     * Pros: Faster input, user can enter an expenditure using a single input.
     * Cons: User must be able to remember all the flags and its sequence.